Bruc3U/Projects/README.md

-# School_Projects
+# Welcome To My Portfolio
-Some of my impactful school projects
+Some of my impactful projects